-- (a) Between March 15 and April 30 of each year, every city council member, every member of the planning and zoning commission, and the city manager, city attorney, municipal court judge, and city clerk shall file a sworn financial disclosure statement with the city clerk reflecting the financial situation of the official as of December 31 of the previous year and the official's financial activity between January 1 to December 31 of the previous year. - (b) A newly elected city council member, and a newly appointed planning and zoning commission member, city manager, city attorney, municipal court judge, or city clerk shall file a sworn financial disclosure statement with the city clerk within 30 days from the date the position is assumed.
+- (a) Between March 15 and April 30 of each year, every city council member, and the city manager, city attorney, municipal court judge, and city clerk shall file a sworn financial disclosure statement with the city clerk reflecting the financial situation of the official as of December 31 of the previous year and the official's financial activity between January 1 to December 31 of the previous year. - (b) A newly elected city council member and a newly appointed city manager, city attorney, municipal court judge, or city clerk shall file a sworn financial disclosure statement with the city clerk within 30 days from the date the position is assumed.
 The statement shall reflect the financial condition as of the date and financial activity for the previous 12 months. - (c) A candidate for city council shall file a sworn statement with the city clerk not later than ten days from the date the candidate files with the city clerk an application to be placed on the official ballot.
 This statement shall include: - (1) A list of any financial interest the person has, direct or indirect, in real property located within the corporate limits or within the extraterritorial jurisdiction of the city. - (2) A list of any financial interest the person has, direct or indirect, in any business entity located in the city or its extraterritorial jurisdiction or any business entity doing business with the city. - (3) The financial interests listed by the person shall include those held at any time during the 12 months preceding the date of filing for office and shall include any interest held by the candidate or a family member of the candidate. - (d) All board members shall file a disclosure statement with the city clerk within 30 days after their initial appointment, and thereafter between October 1 and October 31 of each year, regarding their relevant substantial interests in business entities and real property during the 12-month period preceding the date of the statement.
-Members of temporary boards, commissions, subcommittees, or other similar groups shall file a disclosure statement with the city clerk within 30 days after their initial appointment.
 The statement shall be on a form provided by the city.
 For purposes of this section, the term "business entity" and the determination of substantial interests in business entities and real property shall be as defined and determined under V.T.C.A., Local Government Code Chapter 171.
 The form shall note whether the person claims a homestead exemption on any real property owned by the person.
-The form to be used by members of the planning and zoning commission shall contain the information required under Section 2.463.